O Noviço

-O Noviço is a brazillian telenovela produced and broadcast by TV Globo between 2 June and 27 June 1975, running 20 episodes.
-It succeeded Helena and preceeded Senhora, being the fifth 6 PM telenovela broadcast by TV Globo, being produced in black and white.
+O Noviço is a Brazilian telenovela produced and broadcast by TV Globo between 2 June and 27 June 1975, running 20 episodes.
+It succeeded Helena and preceded Senhora, being the fifth 6 PM telenovela broadcast by TV Globo, being produced in black and white.

 Created by Mário Lago and based on the homonymous play by Martins Pena, it was directed by Herval Rossano.

 It starred Pedro Paulo Rangel in the role of Carlos.